icollier77/console-finances/README.md

 ### `Links to deployed project`

-You can find the current portfolio webpage, its corresponding code, and the previous portfolio webpage here:
+You can find the financial calculator app and its corresponding code here:

 - [ ] [Financial calculator][deployed-url]
 - [ ] [Project repo][repo-url]